townxelliot/zerocity-gazetteer/nectar_for_the_sigilant/nectar_for_the_sigilant.md

 The Sigilant then explains his problem:

 > "So...to my problem.
 This is my favourite drink, nectar."
 He holds out the goblet.
 "I have nearly run out of it.
 My little humming birds used to bring it to me; but now, they have stopped, and my supplies are low.
 I need you to find out where my little birds have gone.
 And, if you can, make them come back to me.
-I will pay you handsomely if you do."
+I will reward you with the parts you need if you succeed."

 * *If the PCs explain they need spare parts*, the Sigilant will ask what they need.
 Jeevz will then be able to confirm they have the necessary parts.
 * *If asked about his problem*, the Sigilant will provide more details: